Kalarsoft/LMS-DB-ETL/README.md

 # LMS-DB-ETL
-An Extract, Transform, Load app to gather book information from public API for a POC LMS project
+An Extract, Transform, Load app to gather book information from public APIs for a POC LMS project

 Environmental Variables:
 `GOOGLE_API_KEY` - API Key required for using the Google Books API.